Stoobly/stoobly-js/README.md

 **Key Points:**
 - The Stoobly instance is created once inside the `describe` block
-- `setTestName()` must be called in `beforeEach()` to update the test name for each test because Playwright doesn't provide a global API to auto-detect test names
+- `setTestTitle()` must be called in `beforeEach()` to update the test name for each test because Playwright doesn't provide a global API to auto-detect test names
 - Test names are applied at request interception time

 ## Testing